-- 4.7.1 Governing bodies have a strategic leadership responsibility for their academy's safeguarding arrangements and must ensure that they comply with their duties under the legislation and their obligations under the Human Rights Act 1988, Equality Act 2010 (including the Public Sector Equality Duty 2011) and their local multi-agency safeguarding arrangements. - 4.7.2 Governing Bodies should make sure that they have read and understood Part One and Annex B of Keeping Children Safe in Education 2023. - 4.7.3 Governing Bodies should make sure that there are systems in their academies to ensure that all staff have read and understood and signed for the information outlined in 4.6.1. - 4.7.4 That at least one governor is Safer Recruitment trained and that when recruitment takes place they are assured that a member of the panel are Safer Recruitment trained.
+- 4.7.1 Governing bodies have a strategic leadership responsibility for their school's safeguarding arrangements and must ensure that they comply with their duties under the legislation and their obligations under the Human Rights Act 1988, Equality Act 2010 (including the Public Sector Equality Duty 2011) and their local multi-agency safeguarding arrangements. - 4.7.2 Governing Bodies should make sure that they have read and understood Part One and Annex B of Keeping Children Safe in Education 2024. - 4.7.3 Governing Bodies should make sure that there are systems in their schools to ensure that all staff have read and understood and signed for the information outlined in 4.6.1. - 4.7.4 That at least one governor is Safer Recruitment trained and that when recruitment takes place, they are assured that a member of the panel is Safer Recruitment trained.

 - 4.7.5 Governing Bodies should appoint a Safeguarding governor from their team alongside a governor for Looked After children and SEND.
-This governor will take leadership responsibility for their academy's Safeguarding arrangements. - 4.7.6 The lead governor as identified in 4.7.5 should ensure their academy is using the Trust central templates in relation to Safeguarding and Child Protection Policies and the monitoring of incidents. - 4.7.7 The Chair should ensure that Safeguarding is an agenda item on each governing body meeting and that they are informed termly of: - No. of Cared for Children. - No. of children on Child Protection Plans. - No. of children at Child in Need. - No. of children open to Early Help. - No. of children referred via Prevent programme. - No. of children the school has referred to Children's Social Care. - No. of escalations taken place within Children's Social Care and the outcome. - Any near risks. - No. of staff referred to LADO and (if appropriate) final outcome. - Top 3 safeguarding concerns for the school and what the school is doing to address this. - 4.7.8 The Chair should ensure that there is an annual Safeguarding report which includes training undertaken at the school and any lessons learnt. - 4.7.9 Governing Bodies should ensure that they are adequately trained, including Prevent training and that this training should provide them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding procedures in place across the school are thorough and robust.
+This governor will take leadership responsibility for their school's Safeguarding arrangements. - 4.7.6 The lead governor as identified in 4.7.5 should ensure their school is using the Trust central templates in relation to Safeguarding and Child Protection Policies and the monitoring of incidents. - 4.7.7 The Chair should ensure that Safeguarding is an agenda item on each governing body meeting and that they are informed termly of: - No. of Cared for Children - No. of children on Child Protection Plans - No. of children at Child in Need - No. of children open to Early Help - No. of children referred via Prevent programme - No. of children the school has referred to Children's Social Care - No. of escalations taken place within Children's Social Care and the outcome - Any near risks - No. of staff referred to LADO and (if appropriate) final outcome - Top 3 safeguarding concerns for the school and what the school is doing to address this. - 4.7.8 The Chair should ensure that there is an annual Safeguarding report which includes training undertaken at the school and any lessons learnt. - 4.7.9 Governing Bodies should ensure that they are adequately trained, including Prevent training and that this training should provide them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding procedures in place across the school are thorough and robust.

-Allegations that meet the harm threshold:
+4.8 Allegations that meet the harm threshold:

-- 4.7.10 This is defined in KCSIE 2023 as where an adult may have: - Behaved in a way that has harmed a child or may have harmed a child and/or; - Possibly committed a criminal offence against, or related to a child and/or; - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children; and/or; - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 4.7.11 The Headteacher will be the Investigating Officer.
-All instances will be reported to the LADO and decisions made for disciplinary proceedings following guidance from the LADO. - 4.7.12 If disciplinary proceedings follow, a member of the Governing Body will form part of the Hearing panel in line with the Trust Allegation policy.
+- 4.8.1 This is defined in KCSIE 2024 as where an adult may have: - Behaved in a way that has harmed a child or may have harmed a child and/or; - Possibly committed a criminal offence against, or related to a child and/or; - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children; and/or; - Behaved or may have behaved in a way that indicates they may not be suitable to work with children3. - 4.8.2 The Headteacher will be the Investigating Officer.
+All instances will be reported to the LADO and decisions made for disciplinary proceedings following guidance from the LADO.